mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/tz-vs-eth/tz-vs-eth.md

   let newStorage = {s with rewardsLeft = 0mumav} in

-  // Then we find our beneficiary's `handleRewards` entrypoint: let beneficiaryOpt = Tezos.get_entrypoint_opt "%handleTransfer" s.beneficiaryAddress in let beneficiary =
+  // Then we find our beneficiary's `handleRewards` entrypoint: let beneficiaryOpt = Mavryk.get_entrypoint_opt "%handleTransfer" s.beneficiaryAddress in let beneficiary =
     match beneficiaryOpt with
       Some contract -> contract
     | None -> failwith "Beneficiary does not exist" in

-  // Then we prepare the internal operation we want to perform let operation = Tezos.transaction () s.rewardsLeft beneficiary in
+  // Then we prepare the internal operation we want to perform let operation = Mavryk.transaction () s.rewardsLeft beneficiary in

   // ...and return both the operations and the updated storage ([operation], newStorage)